-Returns the external bar number of this bar, taking into account bar number changes in the score (read only).
+The external bar number of this bar as a string, taking into account bar number changes and bar number format changes (read only).
 Note that you cannot pass this bar number to any of the other ManuScript accessors; they all operate with the internal bar number instead.